Examining Russia’s propaganda campaign with insight from Dr. Mikaberidze

 “There is no doubt a significant part of the Russian population is misinformed.
 If you watch Russian media, Russian state channels, it’s a completely different world that they live in,” said Dr. Alexander Mikaberidze, Ruth Herring Noel Endowed Chair and Professor of History LSUS.

-While Americans may feel overwhelmed by the news coming out Ukraine.
+While Americans may feel overwhelmed by the news coming out of Ukraine.
 He said imagine living in a virtual totalitarian country that’s shut down television channels, tightly controls the Internet, causing the public to have little idea of the atrocities being committed next door to them.
-While the rest of the world is watching it in real time.
+While the rest of the world is watching it in real-time.

 “So even the things we take for granted, the media we access on an hourly basis is not accessible in Russia.
 Where the government controls the information that is fed to the population.
 In a system where there’s only state-controlled the information flow, it’s very hard for an average Russian to figure out what is happening,” Mikaberidze said.